Latest News from the Underworld

 025

-Secrets of a traveller
+Secrets of a Traveller

 There are two summers in every year.
 In the northern season, I consume sand eels and raise my children.
 My wingspan is twice my length.
 I’ve lived for decades above the tides and, when I reach the southern oceans, snatch baby herrings from their shoaling grounds and feast on crab fry.
 I belong to no land, but wander in the tall sky, traversing its latitudes on dagger wings.
 I rise above the rain and navigate the switching currents.
 I know the curvature of the earth and all the densities of air.
 I’m a creature of light, always fleeing the darkness.